lm319aka/enigma2/ROADMAP.md

 - [x] selection of starting index for rotations (via config or via terminal as argument)

 - [X] Add timer to time the encryption/decryption process and much more (or use logging)
-- [ ] Add some metadata to encrypted files **(like file type, encryption time, doc hash[to verify if file will be successfully decrypted], starting rotations index, original rotations used bool, etc...)**
 - [X] TODO: Automatically detect when to encrypt/decrypt file on terminal if no flag is given
-- [ ] TODO: try to dump encrypted/decrypted bytes into a regular file (not a .npy file or another file type exclusive for enigma2)
 - [X] use kwargs instead of passing config dict

 - [X] try to change hash function to another one much more bigger and secure -> maybe an plausible option could be to generate a random chain of bytes of the desired length out of pc memory and optionally mix it with random data from np.random **it would treat the password as a fixed length chain of bytes (if len is less than standard complete with extra 0x00 bytes) and return the nth iteration of the possible ones for an element (rotor, noise, rotation, plugboard) -> this also creates a vulnerability issue because we are filling the len gap with known characters, this could be use to attack the cipher and break it more easily using brute-force**